HacKanCuBa/blake2signer/README.md

 **You should generally go for Blake2SerializerSigner**, given that it's the most versatile of the three.

-In all classes you can choose between **blake2b** (default) or **blake2s** as hasher: the first one is optimized for 64b platforms and the second, for 8-32b platforms (read more about them in their [official site](https://blake2.net/)).
+In all classes you can choose between **blake2b** (default) or **blake2s** as hasher: the first one is optimized for 64b platforms, and the second, for 8-32b platforms (read more about them in their [official site](https://blake2.net/)).
 The digest size is configurable with a secure minimum of 16 bytes enforced.
 The secret is enforced to be of a secure minimum size of 16 bytes with no size limit since it's derived to produce the key.
-Additionally a salt is internally generated for every signature providing non-deterministic signatures by default (deterministic signatures can be generated, if needed).
+Additionally, a salt is internally generated for every signature providing non-deterministic signatures by default (deterministic signatures can be generated, if needed).

 ### Examples